History of Berliner FC Dynamo (2004–present): First seasons and Berlin Cup success (2014–2019)

-BFC Dynamo celebrated its 50th anniversary on 15 January 1966.
+BFC Dynamo celebrated its 50th anniversary on 15 January 2016.
 The anniversary was celebrated with around 1,000 people in the Loewe Saal in the locality of Moabit.
 Among the guests were former players and coaches such as Frank Terletzki, Peter Rohde, Wolf-Rüdiger Netz, Jürgen Bogs, Artur Ullrich, Bernd Schulz, Frank Rohde, Andreas Thom and Thomas Doll.
-Joey Breitfeld made his first appearance with the first team of BFC Dynamo in the Regionalliga Nordost against VfB Germania Halberstadt on 5 February 2016.
+Young defender Joey Breitfeld made his first appearance with the first team of BFC Dynamo in the Regionalliga Nordost against VfB Germania Halberstadt on 5 February 2016.
+Breitfeld had made two appearances for the first team in the 2015-16 Berlin Cup during the autumn.
 Breitfeld had come through the youth teams of BFC Dynamo and had previously played for the reserve team.
-BFC Dynamo was eliminated in the quarter finals of the 2015-16 Berlin Cup after losing 4–1 away to SC Staaken on 9 March 2016.
+BFC Dynamo was eliminated in the quarter-finals of the 2015-16 Berlin Cup after losing 4–1 away to SC Staaken on 9 March 2016.
 The club announced on 13 April 2016 that Thomas Stratos will not continue as coach after the season.
 The team maintained its position among the top six teams in the league during the spring.
 BFC Dynamo defeated RB Leipzig II 2–0 at the Friedrich-Ludwig-Jahn-Sportpark in the 32nd matchday on 6 May 2016.
 The team eventually finished the 2015-16 Regonalliga Nordost in fourth place.
 Christian Preiß and Björn Brunneman left for VSG Altglienicke, Philipp Haastrup for Tennis Borussia Berlina and Joshua Putze for FC Energie Cottbus after the season.
-Preiß had played in a total of 206 matches for BFC Dynamo since the 2008-09 season.
+Preiß had played in a total of 206 matches for BFC Dynamo since the 2008–09 season.